Israeli Police Recommend Indicting Netanyahu In 3rd Corruption Allegations This Year

 Some of Netanyahu's political partners have previously indicated they would not sit in his government if he faced an indictment.
 But for now, they are remaining in his governing coalition.

 Israel is due for elections in late 2019, though Netanyahu could call a vote sooner.
 Recent opinion polls show his political party receiving the most votes, and he enjoys high popularity in the Israeli public.
-Some analysts believe Netanyahu could seek early elections while he is still expected to win, in order to dissuade the attorney general from indicting him, having won a fresh mandate from the Israeli public despite the corruption allegations.
+Some analysts believe Netanyahu could seek early elections while he is still expected to win, to dissuade the attorney general from indicting him, having won a fresh mandate from the Israeli public despite the corruption allegations.

 Netanyahu has successfully fended off years of negative press coverage and other controversies about an alleged lavish lifestyle and his wife's court conviction for mistreatment of wait staff and her alleged misuse of public funds.